WannopP/Arduino-Room-TempControl/README.md

-# Arduino-Car-TempControl
+# Arduino-Room-TempControl

   This is my first project for github haha...
-  The project's idea to control temperature in my car using Arduino hardware it will replace exising thermostat.
+  The project's idea to control temperature in storage room using Arduino hardware it will replace exising thermostat.

 ## Idea